Sýslumaður: Faroe Islands

 As in Iceland, the sýslumaður system was brought to the Faroe Islands in the 13th century as the Norwegian king exerted greater influence over the islands.
 Traditionally, there were six sýslumenn, one for each sýsla.

 Today, sýslumenn are the modern district sheriffs appointed to three-year terms.
 In line with Danish police reform efforts, as of 1 January 2009, the number of sýslumenn was reduced to four, overseeing three police districts.
 Initially, the Danish National Police wanted to stop using the term sýslumaður, but it was deemed not possible as the sýslumenn are more than police, performing a range of tasks for the Faroese government, the courts, and the Danish High Commissioner.

 One of the tasks of the sýslumaður is to decide whether or not a pod of pilot whales that has been spotted should be slaughtered and, if so, into which bay the boats should drive the pod.
 This is decided together with the grindaformenn, who leads the pilot whale hunt.

 Svalbard

-In Norway, the term sysselmann is used for the Governor of Svalbard; however, after 1 July 2021, it was replaced by the gender-neutral term sysselmester as part of Norwegian effort to ensure that governmental terms are not distinctly masculine or feminine.
+In Norway, the term sysselmann is used for the Governor of Svalbard; however, after 1 July 2021, it was replaced by the gender-neutral term sysselmester as part of Norwegian efforts to ensure that governmental terms are not distinctly masculine or feminine.
 In English, both sysselmann and sysselmester are translated as 'governor'.

 From 1931 to 1933, the term sysselmann was also used for the governor of Erik the Red's Land, Norway's claim on eastern Greenland.